survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 npm install eslint --save-dev
 ```

-This will add ESLint as our project development dependency.
 Next, we'll need to do some configuration so we can run ESLint easily through npm.
-I am using the `test` namespace to signify it's a testing related task.
+I am using the `lint` namespace to signify it's a linting related task.
 I am also enabling caching to improve performance on subsequent runs.
 Add the following:

 **package.json**